ndiayesamba1996/restyled.io/Common-Errors:-Labels-or-Ignore-Labels-not-working.md

 We apologize for this inconvenience, but without support in the GitHub API for creating PRs with labels as a single step, and without all automation (Restyled included) being sure to use that approach, there isn't much we can do.

 We are currently [extending our ignore functionality](https://github.com/restyled-io/restyler/issues/129).
-Since these new options are not label-based, they won't suffer form this problem and will be more robust.
+Since these new options are not label-based, they won't suffer from this problem and will be more robust.